ccfontes/eg/README.md

 ```

 ## Roadmap
-  1. throw on multiple bound don't care inputs using same symbol
-  2. Create setter to intern eg, ge, & ex globally
+  1. Support checkers in arbitrary places
+  2. Support docstring for `ex`
+  3. Test against ClojureScript JS
-  3. Document being able to skip a test with vanilla clojure
+  4. Document being able to skip a test with vanilla clojure
-  4. Suffix test name with '-slow' when using ':slow' selector
+  5. Suffix test name with '-slow' when using ':slow' selector
-  5. Mention:
+  6. Mention:
      - leiningen `test-selectors` for use of metadata
      - https://github.com/weavejester/eftest
-  6. Test against ClojureScript JS
   7. Spec API macros `eg`, `ge`, and `ex`
   8. Create API to access example data for i.e. tool use
   9. document clipboard dev flow